michael-s-downs/thethingineed/README.md

 ##### Combining actions

-We can combine in the template the actions we have seen, e.g. combining 'groupby' and 'merge' after the retrieval we can call compose with "base_request" and the following template:
+We can combine in the template the actions we have seen, e.g. combining <i>groupby</i> and <i>merge</i> after the retrieval we can call compose with "base_request" and the following template:

 Body: